-AUBURN, MA (WHDH) - The Auburn High School and Leicester High School football teams faced off Thursday night in the inaugural “Top Cop” football game that honors a fallen police officer.
+AUBURN, MASS.
+(WHDH) - The Auburn High School and Leicester High School football teams faced off Thursday night in the inaugural “Top Cop” football game that honors a fallen police officer.

 All 3,000 tickets to the game were sold, with the money going to Auburn Officer Ron Tarentino’s family.
 Tarentino, 42, was shot and killed in Auburn back in May during a traffic stop.
 He leaves behind a wife and three sons.